The Ultimate Guide to Passing Video Interviews

-Companies are now more commonly using video interviews in recruitment as they help employers to narrow down the pool of candidates to invite for the next stage of the application process, which is often a face-to-face interview or an assessment centre.
-They are increasingly taking over from telephone interviews because of the technological advantages provided by the internet and its ability to transfer different data.
+Companies are now more commonly using video interviews in recruitment as they help employers to narrow down the pool of candidates to invite for the next stage of the application process.

 As well as questions that assess how you work, and the achievements you've made, you could also be asked what previous experiences in other professional situations, any previous successes, or even failures and how you've overcome these and learnt from them.

 What are the different types of video interviews?